alitanharo/Mustache/README.md

 No part of this project may be copied, reused, or redistributed without explicit written permission from the owner.
 See [LICENSE](./LICENSE).

----

-**Note**: This is a full-stack social networking application.
-Both frontend and backend must be running for full functionality.